Update Autodesk serial number | Individuals | Autodesk Support

 You can change the serial number from the Help menu of most products.

-Note: If you have a collection of products that use a single serial number, update the serial number for each product in the collection.
+Note: For a product collection with a single serial number, you should update the serial number for each product in the collection.

 The Assistant can help you find answers or contact an agent.